xXleowXx/gitlab-charts/doc/charts/registry/index.md

 The `migrations` property is optional and enables the migrations job.

 NOTE:
-The migrations job will only run migrations upon the initital release of the Chart.
+The migrations job will run upon the initital release and any future upgrades of the Chart.
-Subsequent migrations must be executed directly within any of the running Registry pods.
+Migrations can also be executed directly within any of the running Registry pods.

 ```yaml
 migrations: